groenlid/uranime-client/README.md

 Todo
 ==

+Important:
+--
+* Notifications based on genres/tags when new anime appears
+* Hide shows from the calendar
+* Make a calendar

 Episode-Modal
 --
 * Next-Previous episodes from episode-modal
-* Esc from episode-modal
+* Esc from episode-modal - Click outside box

 Search
 --
-* Does not work!
+* ~~Does not work!~~
 * Empty search should not send query to server
 * Search by tags/genre
 * Sort by rating
 * Layout for detailed list
 * Paginate
 //* When searching, the search result anime titles should show the matching synonym.

+Library
+--
+* ~~Pagination~~
+* Make each pagination into Ember.Collectionview

 Anime
 --